MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ### Hub

 The hub virtual network is the central point of connectivity and observability.
-A hub always contains an Azure Firewall with global firewall policies defined by your central IT teams to enforce organization wide firewall policy, Azure Bastion, a gateway subnet for VPN connectivity, and Azure Monitor for network observability.
+A hub always contains these components:

+- An Azure Firewall with global firewall policies defined by your central IT teams to enforce organization-wide firewall policy.
+- Azure Bastion for secure management of your virtual machines.
+- A gateway subnet for VPN connectivity.
+- Azure Monitor for network observability.

 Within the network, three subnets are deployed.